Dhanasree-Rajamani/DeepLearningProject/Project/README.md

 ## Description

 This project utilizes the YOLOv7 deep learning model for object detection.
-The YOLOv7 model is trained on a custom dataset using the Grocery dataset, labeled using Roboflow.
-The trained model is then used to perform object detection on test images and videos.
+The YOLOv7 model is finetuned with a custom dataset - a Grocery dataset, labeled using Roboflow.
+The finetuned model is then used to perform object detection on test images and videos.
 Additionally, a Flask application has been developed to facilitate uploading images and videos for real-time detection.
 We have also experimented with pretrained, custom trained YOLOv7 and YOLOv8 models for this application.

 ## Features
 - Object detection using the YOLOv7 model
-- Training on a custom dataset
+- Fine-tune model on a custom dataset
 - Integration with Roboflow for labeling
 - Real-time detection in a Flask application
 - Support for image and video uploads
 - Displays if the item is available or not, and highlight the item if available.
-- Compare the object detection accuracy when using a pretrained YOLOv7 model vs. using our custom dataset trained model
+- Compare the object detection accuracy when using a pretrained YOLOv7 model vs. finetuned model
 - Using another OCR pre-trained model to extract text from product’s packaging.
 - Two models to enhance our output to the user.
 - Then we leverage Langchain to get more information about the product for the user/buyer.
 - Use the extracted text from image as input variable in our langchain prompt template.
-- Gradio UI for user to Input the Search Item and obtain object detection Output(for pretrained and custom model)
+- Gradio UI for user to Input the Search Item and obtain object detection Output(for pretrained and custom finetuned model)
 - Web UI using flask to perform object detection(for custom model)

 ## Installation